pjambet/blog/content/posts/intent-pattern.md

 It is a good practice to use timeouts when issuing HTTP requests, it could otherwise lead to requests hanging for a very long time, causing a long wait for user and potential performance issues with the application.
 Last I checked this particular request had a p95 around 4.5s, but it was not uncommon to see requests taking more than 20 or 25s.

-We started using this pattern at Harry's back in 2016 when we were working on our first extraction of a service from our initial monolith.

 The following diagram illustrates a subset of the sequence of events occuring when a customer places an order.
 Other elements, such as anything related to the fulfillment of the order, checking if items are in stock is purposefully ignored.

 {{< mermaid >}}